Is your toddler or preschooler scared of the water? This tip for your own pool will help your little one feel safe in the water.

 “On this end of the rope, the water is shallow.
 On the other end, it’s deep.
 If you stay on this side of the pool near the steps you’ll always be able to touch.”

-He put on his shorts and we got in.
+He put on his shorts and we got in the pool.

-I requested that he walk with me and trust me, as I had something to show him.
-I helped him touch his feet to the bottom and look around.
+I asked him to walk with and trust me.
+Then, I helped him touch his feet to the bottom and look around.

 “Look at all that space in the shallow end.
 You can go all around without sliding into the deep end!”